-ILINet values will be rounded to one decimal point for determining all forecast targets.
-In the case of multiple peak weeks (i.e. there is an identical peak ILINet value in two or more weeks within a geographic region), both weeks will be considered the peak week.
+ILINet values will be rounded to the nearest one decimal point for determining all forecast targets.
+In the case of multiple peak weeks (i.e. there is an identical peak ILINet value in two or more weeks within a geographic region), all weeks with the identical peak value will be considered the peak week.

 Forecast Submission:

 Forecasts should provide probabilistic forecasts (i.e., 50% peak will occur on week 2; 30% chance on week 3) as well as the point prediction for each of the three seasonal targets and four week-ahead targets.
 The probabilities for each target prediction should be non-negative and sum to 1.
 If the sum is greater than 0.9 and less than 1.1, the probabilities will be normalized to 1.0.
 If any probability is negative or the sum is outside of the 0.9-1.1 range, the forecast will be discarded.
+A forecast that is later discarded does not disqualify teams from participating but will be assigned a score of -10.
 Short-term forecast submissions should be relative to the most recent week of ILINet data released.
-For example, ILINet data for week 43 will be posted on Friday, November 2 at 12:00PM Eastern Standard Time.
-Each short-term forecast (1- , 2- , 3- , and 4-week ahead) submitted on Monday, November 5 should include predictions for ILINet values for weeks 44-47.
+For example, ILINet data for week 43 will be posted on Friday, November 1 at 12:00PM Eastern Standard Time.
+Each short-term forecast (1- , 2- , 3- , and 4-week ahead) submitted on Monday, November 4 should include predictions for ILINet values for weeks 44-47.
 Forecasts must be provided at both the national level and the HHS region level.

-A description of methodology should be submitted to CDC by November 16 using the methodology form provided.
+A description of methodology should be submitted to CDC by November 15, using a form which will be released to teams soon.
 This form captures key model factors, such as data source(s) and model type(s) in a standardized way.
 Model methodology and source data may be changed during the course of the challenge, but teams should submit a new methodology form as soon as possible after the change.
 Please submit the completed form and forward any questions to flucontest@cdc.gov.

 Submission Structure

-All forecasts should be structured to match the attached spreadsheet (named “Weekly_Submisson_Spreadsheet”).
+All forecasts should be structured to match the attached spreadsheet (named “FluSightILI_submission_template_2019_2020.csv”).
 The structure of the spreadsheet (e.g., the column or row locations) should not be modified in any way.
+The functions “verify_entry” and “verify_entry_file” from the FluSight R package can be used to verify that columns are named and ordered correctly and that probabilities are non-negative and sum to a value between 0.9 and 1.1.
 For onset, the “none” field in the spreadsheet is to indicate if no influenza season is forecasted (e.g., the ILINet value never reaches or exceeds the baseline for at least three consecutive weeks during the season).
 Peak intensity and week-ahead forecasts should be given in the provided 0.1 percentage intervals labeled “bin_start_incl” on the submission sheet.
 For example, the bin for 3.1% represents the probability that the rounded ILI equals 3.1%.
-The probability assigned to the final bin labeled 13% includes the probability of ILINet values greater than or equal to 13%.
+The probability assigned to the final bin labeled 13% includes the probability of ILINet values greater than or equal to 13.0%.